Hi-Living

-Hi-Living is a Korean online auction website and shopping mall where people from all around the world buy and sell goods and services.
+Hi-Living is a Korean online auction website and shopping mall where people buy and sell goods and services.

 History

 Hi-Living was founded in 1996 by Baek Seung Hyeok as "Hi" and "Living", parts of a larger personal site.
 Originally, the site belonged to Internet Life Consumer Group, a consulting firm.
 Hi-Living is headquartered in Seoul, Korea.

 Items and Services

 Collectibles, appliances, chemicals, and other miscellaneous items are listed, bought, and sold on the Hi-Living website.
 Hi-Living has revolutionized the collectibles market by bringing together buyers and sellers.
 Large Korean companies sell their newest products and offer services using competitive auctions and fixed-priced storefronts.
 Regional searches of the database make shipping slightly more rapid or cheaper.
 Software developers can create applications that integrate with the marketplace through the Hi-Living Service by joining the developers program.
 There are thousands of members in the Hi-Living Developers Program, comprising a broad range of companies creating software applications to support Hi-Living buyers and sellers, as well as Hi-Living Affiliate Systems.